acm-projects/beststudent/README.md

 - [more more tutorial](https://www.youtube.com/watch?v=4d-gIPGzmK4)

 ## Ideas after the MVP
--Integrate a mood reader after every session.
+- Integrate a mood reader after every session.
 This could help students if they are unhappy and could send a concern message to their love one's.
 The mood reader could also predict best time to study
 - Have a basic day to day task (like drink 8 bottles of water) and have user tick each glass of water to indicate there progess.
 - An option to post links about studying techniques.
 - More will be added after we brainstorm.